krishnakumar85/IntegrationApp/README.markdown

 Create a GUI for your steps in 3 simple steps:

-1. Create custom classes inheriting ProcessStep
+*  Create custom classes inheriting ProcessStep
-2. Use PreCondition, ExecuteStep and PostCondition
+*  Use PreCondition, ExecuteStep and PostCondition
-3. Prepare main
+*  Prepare main

+### Detailed Steps

 1. Create custom classes inheriting ProcessStep